 "Nonetheless, his art and his writing influenced contemporaries such as El Lissitzky, Lyubov Popova and Alexander Rodchenko, as well as generations of later abstract artists.”

-Wouldn't you have been thrilled to meet this dynamic man? ask him about his experience?
+Wouldn't you have been thrilled to meet this dynamic man?
+And ask him about his experience?

-Since that's impossible now, art lovers crave the next best thing: to own something that he created.
+Since that's impossible now, art lovers crave the next best thing: to own something he made.
 It puts them in touch with the artist and with history in a tangible way.

 A UNITING FORCE